-When you head out on The Great Trail, you’ll want to make sure you have the right gear from head to toe.
+When you head out on the Trans Canada Trail, you’ll want to make sure you have the right gear from head to toe.
 Having the right hiking boots is a crucial part of the equation.

 Find the right fit

 It may sound simple, but try, try, try.
 Compare the fit of several different pairs of boots, making sure to stand or walk around to see how they feel.
 Look for comfortable boots that are slightly looser than your other shoes, but not so loose that your feet are sliding around or you’re unsteady on your feet.
 When you’re hot or working hard, your feet may expand a little, and you certainly don’t want the discomfort of too-tight boots midway through a hike.
 Check hiking boots for length and width, and bring the type of socks you’ll be wearing so you can get a true sense of the fit.

 Traction is good

 Look for a pair of boots with a good tread, which will help you out on slippery trails in rain, ice and snow.
-From the Sea to Sky Trail in the soggy rainforest to Centennial Trail on the frigid prairie, it’s a pretty sure bet that being outside year-round in Canada means you’ll come across slippery conditions at some point along the way.
+From the Sea to Sky Trail in the soggy rainforest in BC to Centennial Trail on the frigid prairie in Manitoba, it’s a pretty sure bet that being outside year-round in Canada means you’ll come across slippery conditions at some point along the way.
 A good tread will keep you safe — and upright — when you do.

 Breathable is better

-Not only will having well ventilated, breathable hiking boots help you avoid smelly feet down the line, it will also keep your feet from overheating.
-Sweaty feet mean blistery feet, which are not ideal for a beautiful day along The Great Trail.
+Not only will having well-ventilated, breathable hiking boots help you avoid smelly feet down the line, it will also keep your feet from overheating.
+Sweaty feet mean blistery feet, which are not ideal for a beautiful day along the Trans Canada Trail.
 In addition to breathability, consider whether you’ll need waterproof boots — they’re a big plus on rainy days or in wet environments.